seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Or walk in thievish ways; or bid me lurk
 Where serpents are; chain me with roaring bears;
 Or shut me nightly in a charnel-house,
-O’er-cover’d quite with dead men’s rattling bones,
+O'er-cover'd quite with dead men's rattling bones,
 With reeky shanks and yellow chapless skulls;
 Or bid me go into a new-made grave
 And hide me with a dead man in his shroud;
 Things that, to hear them told, have made me tremble;
 And I will do it without fear or doubt,
-To live an unstain’d wife to my sweet love.
+To live an unstain'd wife to my sweet love.

 **FRIAR LAURENCE**
 Hold, then; go home, be merry, give consent